Find out more about conveyancing in Surrey

 There is no simple answer to how much conveyancing costs in Surrey.
 The final price will always depend on factors such as the value of the property or if it is leasehold or freehold.
-When buying or selling in Surrey, conveyancing could include such charges as solicitors' fees, Land Registry fees, searches, surveyors' fees, Stamp Duty Land Tax* and more.
-For more information, check out our guide to average conveyancing fees in 2020.
+When buying or selling in Surrey, conveyancing could include such charges as solicitors' fees, Land Registry fees, searches, surveyors' fees, Stamp Duty Land Tax*** and more.
+For more information, check out our guide to average conveyancing fees.

 The conveyancing process explained